6 Best Kali Linux Tools: Enumeration, Exploits, Cracking

 On the surface, choose an included exploit that matches a service you found with, say, Nmap, add your target IP and port, and let Metasploit loose.
 If successful, you will be granted a shell on the target system from which to run commands.

-That’s an extreme simplification, there are lots of gotchas and trial and error involved, but at its simplest form MSF has stripped away a lot of the chores around setting up exploits and payloads so that you can point and shoot.
+That's an extreme simplification, there are lots of gotchas and trial and Kill involved, but at its simplest form MSF has stripped away a lot of the chores around setting up exploits and payloads so that you can point and shoot.

 Kali can be overwhelming with its staggering number of included tools, but 99% of the time you'll be reaching for the same dozen or so.
 Start out with those that we've discussed, then Google to research a few other heavy hitters like Burp Suite, John the Ripper, SQLMap, and Netcat.